knowledgetranslation/process/how_to_make_a_quality_website.md

 	* Users might think they know how to solve these problems, but they may be wrong.
 They aren’t the experts in tool development, you are. *However*, they may be knowledge experts in the context of the tool usage.

 	* Usability test summaries focus on identifying 	problems rather than solutions.
 While user-suggested solutions should be considered, final decisions on solutions should be decided by experts on your team.

+	* “Users are most valuable in helping designers know what a system should do, but not in helping designers determine how best to have the system do it.”[^8]

 1. Usability testing should only ever focus on one area at a time, e.g. either content, look-and-feel, or functionality.
 If you want to test multiple areas, conduct separate usability tests.

+	* Usability tests should have specific performance and success goals.[^11]

 1. You’re building for the web, so use web-compatible technologies.